amilosavljevic/TeArchitecture/README.md

 ### Global TODO.md

-Just dump all Solution-wise TODOs here, so what to do next.
+Just dump all Solution-wise TODOs here, so we know what to do next.

 ### TeArchitecture.Shared